RileyTomasek/get-current-tab-url/readme.md

 # Get current tab url

-A simple function for Chrome extensions that returns a promise that resolves to the url of the current tab.
+A simple function for Chrome or Safari extensions that returns a promise that resolves to the url of the current tab.

 ```
 import getCurrentTabUrl from 'get-current-tab-url';